How To Prepare For Your Child Leaving For College

-Plan a fun summer trip, or some special activity at home, so you and your son or daughter can spend some quality time together before they go.
+Plan a fun summer trip or some special activity at home, so you and your child can spend some quality time together before they go.
 Maybe it’s a family trip to the mountains or the ocean, or perhaps it’s something just the two of you do together.

 The important thing is that you spend some true quality time together—stay off those screens and put down that book!
 Sports, board games, camping, hiking—there are plenty of activities that you can do together.
 Get creative, and create some new memories for your child to go off to school with.

-If your child is nervous or sad about leaving for school, remind them that they’ll be back in no time for Thanksgiving or Christmas, and that they’ll see you, your family, and their hometown friends then.
+If your child is nervous or sad about leaving for school, remind them that they’ll be back in no time for Thanksgiving or Christmas.
 And in the age we live in, you’re truly no further than a text, email, phone call or FaceTime away.

 If you’re nervous or upset about your child leaving for school, remind yourself of these things, too.
-Keep in mind that your son or daughter’s school likely offers a Parents’ Weekend not too far into the school year, so that you can check in and see how your child is doing, and get that hug you and your child will probably both be looking forward to.
+Keep in mind that your son or daughter’s school likely offers a Parents’ Weekend, so that you can check in and see how your child is doing, and get that hug you and your child will probably both be looking forward to.

-And, remind yourself that sending your child off to school is the culmination of years of hard work and love you’ve given to prepare them for going off into the world and thriving on their own.
-You should be proud of yourself, and think about the opportunities you’ll have now to do some things just for you.
+Remind yourself that sending your child off to school is the culmination of years of hard work and love you’ve given to prepare them for thriving on their own.
+You should be proud of yourself and think about the opportunities you’ll have now to do some things just for you.

 Consider Signing Your Other Children Up For Classes Or Tutoring With Prep Expert